How to Reduce admin-ajax.php Server Load in WordPress

 For example, the function will be triggered every time you write a post and keep the tab open.
 This can cause high CPU usage, as you see by the number of callbacks in the developer console below.

 CPU use is an important issue for those who are using a shared hosting plan.
-Some hosting providers probably won’t tolerate a high CPU usage and it can eventually lead to suspensions, although that is not the case with Hostinger.
+Some hosting providers probably won’t tolerate a high CPU usage and it can eventually lead to suspensions, although that is not the case with Hostinger, especially our WordPress plans.

 To resolve this issue, you can do two things, disable the heartbeat API or make the intervals between the checks longer.
-Since the first option is not practical, we’ll use the second one instead.
-To change the interval, you need a plugin called Heartbeat Control.
+Since the first option is not practical, we recommend using the second one instead.

 You’ve learned about the Heartbeat API and its byproduct, admin-ajax.php.
 You’ve also learned about the issues that arise when plugins overflow the function and cause slowdowns.
 You also know that the Heartbeat API itself can create a problem with your host should you don’t manage it properly.